Jimk72/Icarus_Mods/README.md

 # Icarus_Mods
 Mods for Icarus Game

+12/28/22

+Added Tier3Electricity mod.
+This moves the Generator and Electric Spline tool to Machining bench where it should have been.

 12/4/22

 Updated Elevators mod to now include a level 16 Elevator for those that may be using the building height mod and want to go to the top of thier structure.